UKnowWhoIm/auto-pr-fork/README.md

 # auto-pr-fork
-A github action to automatically schedule PR from a fork to the upstream
+A github action to automatically create PR from a fork to the upstream